 Five Ways to Be a Friend to Wild Animals

-There are different ways you can be a good neighbor, so here are five tips based on common animals in the San Diego region.
+There are lots of ways you can be a good neighbor to the wildlife who share our home!
+Here are five tips based on common reasons animals are brought into Project Wildlife for care.

 Trim Trees in Fall